sweetpellegrino/daphne/doc/development/EnablingInPlaceUpdates.md

 Here, for adding two matrices elementwise, it results in the allocation of a new matrix with size of X and the same for calculating element-wise the square root of the intermediate result of X + Y. If X or Y is not used later in the Daphne application's execution, we could think about using either of them for storing the result.
 Thus avoiding the need for additional memory allocation.

-**Using update in place in DAPHNE:**
+**Using update in-place in DAPHNE:**

 If you want to use the in-place feature, you just need to add --update-in-place to the arguments for calling the DAPHNE.
-This leads to the execution of an additional compiler pass that enables the update in place.
+This leads to the execution of an additional compiler pass that enables the update in-place.
 Appropriate JSON configuration can be used:

 ```json
 ...